Doug Gatewood

-Doug Gatewood (November 16, 1955) Democratic served as a member of the Kansas House of Representatives, representing the 1st district from 1999-2012.
-First elected to the House in 1998, he has previously served as mayor and city council member in Columbus and city council in Galena, Ks.
+Doug Gatewood (born November 16, 1955) is an American Democratic politician in the state of Kansas.
+He served as a member of the Kansas House of Representatives, representing the 1st district from 1999 to 2012.
+First elected to the House in 1998, he has previously served as mayor and city council member in Columbus and city council in Galena, Kansas.

 Governor Kathleen Sebelius appointed Gatewood to serve on the Kansas Technology Enterprise Corporation, which encourages technology based economic development.
 Additionally, he has been a small business owner for over 30 years and has also been active in the local Chamber of Commerce and the Lions Club.